hongyusu/hongyusu.github.io/_posts/2016-01-15-web-api-with-amazon.md

    Remember to use `sudo` right during the installation.

+1. Install _loadcaffe_

+   1. Take a look at the official website of _loadcaffee_ from [github](https://github.com/szagoruyko/loadcaffe) and follow the instucution there.
+Otherwise, please go ahead with the following steps.

+   1. _loadcaffe_ has no _caffe_ dependency, but you need to install _protobuf_ with the following command

+      `sudo apt-get install libprotobuf-dev protobuf-compiler`

+	   If two packages cannot be found from the repository, you need to update your `apt-get` with the following command

+	   `sudo apt-get update`

+	   And you will just be fine.

+   1. Then you should install _loadcaffe_ package by running the following command

+      `sudo luarocks install loadcaffe`

+	  In case that `luarocks` cannot find the _loadcaffe_ package, the problem can be solved with the following command at least in my case

+      `sudo luarocks --from=https://raw.githubusercontent.com/torch/rocks/master/ install loadcaffe`

+	  Again you will just be fine.

+1. Install _neural-style_

+   1. Now we have environment ready.
+We should go ahead with real stuffs.
+Take a look at the _neural-style_ in [github](https://github.com/jcjohnson/neural-style).

+   1. Clone the package with the following git command

+      `git clone git@github.com:jcjohnson/neural-style.git`

+   1. Get into the cloned directory and download _VGG_ model with the following command

+      `sh models/download_models.sh`

+## Running

+1. Right now, running _neural-style_ is pretty straight-forward.
+In particular, you can try the following example code

+   `th neural_style.lua -style_image examples/inputs/starry_night.jpg -content_image examples/inputs/tubingen.jpg`

+1. After about 700 iteration, your rendering should be ready.
+Copy the result from Amazon EC2 to your local with the following command

+   `scp -i SparkEC2Key.pem ubuntu@ec2-54-229-54-221.eu-west-1.compute.amazonaws.com:~/neural-style/*png ~/Desktop/`

+   And yes, your Amazon EC2 instance is just like a normal server and can be accessed with `ssh` and `scp`.

+1. Now the cool thing is that the running time is just about **2 mins** on **GPU** instead of very very long on **CPU**.

+1. You also get intermediate pictures at 100, 200, ..., upto 1000 iterations.

+# Reading materials

 There are always some cool information available on the web.
 In particular, I find the following blogs useful!